f5devcentral/f5-agility-labs-firewall/docs/class2/module1/module1.rst

 Objective:

--  Create multiple internal pools and virtual servers for different applications within your data center. e.g. www, API, /downloads
+-  Inspect multiple internal pools and virtual servers for different applications within your data center. e.g. www, API, /downloads

--  Create external hosted virtual server that allows the same IP address to be shared with multiple SSL enabled applications.
+-  Inspect external hosted virtual server that allows the same IP address to be shared with multiple SSL enabled applications.

--  Configure LTM policy to direct traffic to appropriate virtual server
+-  Inspect and understand LTM policy to direct traffic to appropriate virtual server

 -  Configure local logging; test